alonrot/interactiveGP/README.md

 The tool builds on top of the [GPML library](http://www.gaussianprocess.org/gpml/code/matlab/doc/) and provides insight on two different covariance functions: Squared exponential (SE) and rational quadratic (RQ).
 See [this nice post from David Duvenaud](https://www.cs.toronto.edu/~duvenaud/cookbook/) for a brief description of the SE and RQ covariance functions, and see [Gaussian Processes for Machine Learning, Section 4.2](http://www.gaussianprocess.org/gpml/chapters/) for a detailed overview of popular covariance functions.

-This tool was designed and tested on MATLAB R2017a.
+This tool was designed and tested on `MATLAB R2017a`.

 Running the code
 ================